infection/site/src/guide/command-line-options.md

 infection.phar --logger-github --git-diff-filter=A
 ```

+Here is [a real example](https://github.com/infection/infection/blob/bef65fc22faa200edd367ffe12596905947a2a93/.github/workflows/mt-annotations.yaml#L50-L52) how Infection uses it itself.

 ### `--skip-initial-tests`

 If you have already run the test suite to ensure it is passing, and you are providing coverage using `--coverage` then you can use this option to increase performance by not running the entire test suite again.